rahul-kgupta/rahul-kgupta.github.io/index.md

 News
 ------
+- Oct 2025: Paper titled "Linear Phase Balancing Scheme using Voltage Unbalance Sensitivities in Multi-phase Power Distribution Grids" accepted for presentation at the 64th IEEE Conference on Decision and Control, Rio, Brazil, Dec 10-12.
 - July 2025: Paper titled "Improving Fairness in Photovoltaic Curtailment via Feedback-Driven Daily Topology Reconfiguration in Power Distribution Networks" accepted for publication in Applied Energy.
 - May 2025: Paper titled "A Bayesian Hierarchical Model for Generating Synthetic Unbalanced Power Distribution Grids" accepted for presentation at the 16th IEEE PowerTech 2025, Kiel, Germany.
 - May 2025: Paper titled "Analysis of Fairness-promoting Optimization Schemes of Photovoltaic Curtailments for Voltage Regulation in Power Distribution Networks" accepted for presentation at the 16th IEEE PowerTech 2025, Kiel, Germany.